The principles of design address the way you use your chosen elements of graphic design in your work.

 Emphasis is the strategy of drawing the audience’s attention to a specific element in your design, the focal point.
-To achieve this, you can place elements where the eye is naturally drawn, or use contrast.
-There is a multitude of ways that you could make the element stand out such as size, color, shape, or texture.
+To achieve this, you can place elements of graphic design where the eye is naturally drawn, or use contrast.
+There are a multitude of ways that you could make the element stand out such as size, color, shape, or texture.
 Emphasis helps the viewer establish what the most important piece of information is.
 Most often, emphasis is used to drive a call to action.

 Repetition of the elements in your design, such as color, shape or font, creates unity within the work.
 When done correctly, repetition creates consistency and strengthens a design.
 Repetition can be used in a few different ways in design.
 When it comes to aesthetics, the human eye is naturally drawn to images that give something to look at.
-Repetition can be used to add excitement to a design by adding visual richness to the background while maintaining a clear emphasis on the foreground.
+Designers use repetition to add excitement to a design by adding visual richness to the background while maintaining a clear emphasis on the foreground.
 Repetition can be used in the form of patterns to create aesthetically pleasing backgrounds for your design.

 Using this principle of design, you can create a path the viewer’s eye will travel as they look at the design.
 Movement creates motion within the composition from one element to another, serving as a guide to direct what your audience sees next.
 You can achieve this by creating a literal path using elements such as lines, or more subtly by using elements that progress from smaller to larger or from color to non color and so on.
 Similar to repetition, movement adds to the unity of a piece by establishing relationships between the elements of the design.

 Proportion is the relationship of two or more elements in a design and how they relate to one another in regards to color, quantity, and most often size.
-It can be used to add harmony and balance to the design.
+Its value in graphic design is to add harmony and balance to the design.
 Harmonious proportion is when a desirable relationship exists between elements.
-For the most part, proportion is only noticed when things seem out of proportion, such as when the relative size of two elements being compared is out of balance.
-When it comes to the size of elements, a comparison can be made between the following aspects:
+For the most part, proportion is only noticed when things seem out of proportion, such as when the relative size of two elements elements of graphic design is out of balance.
+When it comes to the size of elements, making a comparison can be made between the following aspects: